Citi Bike: Popularity

-Expansion
+Motivate operation

 Reorganization

 On October 28, 2014, Alta Bicycle Share and NYCDOT announced a plan to improve and expand the Citi Bike program.
 Bikeshare Holdings LLC, a new entity formed by the partners at real estate developer Related Companies and gym chain Equinox Fitness, acquired Alta Bicycle Share—renamed Motivate—and named Jay Walder as the new chief executive.
-(Motivate, and by extension Citi Bike, was acquired by Lyft in 2018.)
 The increase of funding included $5 million from Bikeshare Holdings; $70.5 million from a 10-year extension of the Citigroup sponsorship; and $15 million from the Goldman Sachs Urban Investment Group.
 As part of the restructuring deal, Walder moved the company headquarters from Portland, Oregon, to New York City.
 The Citi Bike system would continue to be operated by NYC Bicycle Share, a subsidiary of Alta Bicycle Share.
-By 2017, Citi Bike would expand its operations by 6,000 bikes and add 375 new docking stations.
-This agreement also calls for improvements to the system's operations, including upgrades to its software and technology.
+By 2017, Citi Bike was to expand its operations by 6,000 bikes and add 375 new docking stations.
+Motivate was to pay the city $5 million per year in parking fees.
+This agreement also called for improvements to the system's operations, including upgrades to its software and technology.
 The company was also appointing a vice president for technology.

 Following two years of software errors in the bike share system, Motivate shut down the Citi Bike system over the last weekend of March 2015 to replace the existing system software with that of 8D Technologies.
 The new mobile platform was developed by the Polish software house Netguru.
 Since then, the Citi Bike system has continued to expand its installations using the 8D Technologies as its software and station equipment supplier.
 Through that summer, Motivate also refurbished all of the system's 6,000 bikes, as well as fixed the bicycle stations' kiosks and improved the bike docks at these stations.